– New-generation Hyundai Santro is reported to launch before 2018 festive season.

 The new Hyundai Santro 2018 might come with two petrol engines - a 0.8-litre and a 1.1-litre iRDE.

-Hyundai broke millions of Indian hearts when it discontinued its popular hatchback – Santro – from the market.
+The iconic Santro brand is coming back to India, is indeed a good news for all people who waiting for their beloved hatchback.
+The South Korean carmaker broke millions of Indian hearts when it discontinued the vehicle in 2014.
 Launched in 1998, the Hyundai Santro has been a runaway success for the South Korean carmaker in India.
 With an aim to free up capacity for manufacturing other cars, the company had stopped the hatchback’s production in December 2014.
-However, the buzz is that the beloved Santro will make a comeback in India with an evolutionary design and a new set of engines.
-The new Hyundai Santro 2018 (internally known as Hyundai AH2) will be introduced as a replacement to the Hyundai i10 (not the Grand i10) in India.
+Internally known as Hyundai AH2, the new Hyundai Santro 2018 will witness an evolutionary design and an all-new engine setup.
+However, there is no clarity whether the car will carry the same ‘Santro’ badge or get a new one.
+Rumour also has it that the 2018 Hyundai Santro might come as a replacement to the Hyundai i10 (not the Grand i10) in India.

 – Tall boy design